walterisbrown/addisoncountyfielddays/content/exhibits/Handmowing_Field_Crops.md

 ## FIELD CROPS

-ENTRY DEADLINE: Monday before the fair - ALL Products in by 12:00 Noon
+ENTRY DEADLINE: August 9, 2021 - Monday before the fair - ALL Products in by 12:00 Noon

 ### Rules
 1. Limit one (1) entry per farm in each class.
 All entries must be produced on the exhibitor’s farm.